 First off you get the filo dough out of the freezer and let it thaw.
 Once thawed open the package and roll out gently placing a damp towel over it.

 Next up is the spinach and there are generally three kinds.
 The type I’ve used here is the robust curly variety.
 This type needs to have the stems removed.
 You can see below how much is cut out and it really improves the texture.
 This is why using fresh spinach will always be better than frozen because the jolly green giant’s fingers are too fat to cut out all the ribs.
 Ribs bad (unless you’re at a rib joint somewhere in central Texas).
 Consistency all wrong and similar to cattle fodder.

-If you don’t have time for that you can buy the plastic bags or containers of pre-washed flat leafed spinach.
+If you don’t have time for that you can buy plastic bags or containers of pre-washed flat-leafed spinach.
 The last option is the previously mentioned brick package of frozen spinach.
-This has the advantage of being pre washed and pre chopped, the disadvantage being that all the tough stems have been ground up and included.
+This has the advantage of being pre-washed and pre-chopped, the disadvantage being that all the tough stems have been ground up and included.
 It will taste ok but you will notice the difference in taste and texture from the first two options.
 If time’s of the essence go with the bagged fresh version.
 The amount of spinach I call for is four cups which is approximately what is in every fresh bunch or bagged version.
 I don’t really ever measure.

 Once you’ve deribbed the veg drop it in some boiling water for just a minute.

 Then put into a strainer or cloth and squeeze out the water.

 One thing you’ll notice in other recipes is the addition of uncooked spinach to the filling.
 I don’t do this because spinach has a lot of water which will leach out and make the filo layers soggy.
 You can see below how much I squeezed out of a bunch that was blanched & drained.